IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ![Window diagram](/streamsx.documentation/images/python/window.jpg)

 As shown above, windows are made up of a finite number of tuples.
 They are represented by the `Window` class in this API.
-You create a new `Window` by calling `Stream.last()` or `Stream.batch`, specifying the window size as a parameter.
+You create a new `Window` by calling `Stream.last()` or `Stream.batch`, specifying the window size or duration as a parameter.
+<a id="wsize"></a>

-### Window size
+### Window size and duration

 Tuples are collected into the window based on the defined size of the window.
 The size of the window can be based on
-- Elapsed time, e.g. collect all the tuples in a 5 minute interval, **or**
+- Elapsed time, e.g. collect all the tuples in a 5 minute interval.
+Time elapsed is computed using system time.
 - Number of tuples collected, e.g. collect 100 tuples regardless of how often the data arrives.

-### Transforming data in a Window
+### How to do it

 Aggregating the tuples in a window and get a new stream of results involves 3 steps:

 1. Write a callable to process the tuples in a window and return one or more tuples containing the results.
 For example, if you want to compute the average of the tuples in a window, you would write a callable that takes as a parameter a list of tuples and returns a value representing the computed average.
+This function is called either when
+  - The window is full, that is, when its size or time requirement is met,
+  - Or when its trigger policy is met.
+We will discuss the trigger policy shortly.
-When the window's size requirement is met, the tuples in the window will be passed to this callable.
+The tuples in the window will be passed to this callable when it is invoked.
 2. Define a `Window` based on the incoming `Stream` using `Stream.last()` or `Stream.batch()`.  `Stream.last()` creates a sliding window, and `Stream.batch()` creates a sliding window.
 More on the difference below.
 [TODO]

 3. Call `Window.aggregate()`, passing the function from step 1.
 This will generate a new `Stream` containing the result tuples.